CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Automation/Back-up-Existing-Ansible-Configurations-NVUE.md

     leaf1                      : ok=8    changed=4    unreachable=0    failed=0

-With the files pushed back to the switch, it now operates on the previous snapshot.
+With the startup.yaml file pushed back to the switch, it now operates on the previous snapshot.

 You could base the `save` directory on the time of day rather than a generic folder called `save` by using: